-This was an excellent curatorial project from 2009 with the marvellous Amy Marjoram.
+This was an excellent curatorial project from 2009 with the marvelous Amy Marjoram.
 Who is completely responsible for the web archive and further project extension which you should just look at > HERE

 Make Do, Make Better, Make Different

 Mod Off : modified objects, photographic documentation and working sketches by artists and non-artists that all utilise existing objects experimentally to create better or alternative devices.

 HOW DO YOU KNOW IF IT’S A MOD: